meco-group/fatrop/PILOT_USER_INSTRUCTIONS.md

 * `sudo apt install gcc-11`

+(Note: this package cannot be found on ubuntu20, probably missing a PPA here.
+But my gcc version 9.4.0 was sufficient anyway.)

+### CMake

+    sudo apt-get install cmake-curses-gui

 ### Blasfeo

 * go to the directory in which you want to clone Blasfeo, for example: `cd ~/git`